Finance

 • Spending a lot up front (CAC) without a clear understanding of customer repeat behaviours to repay the acquisition cost and generate profits (LTV)

-• Minimum order quantity and the time it takes to produce and delivery your inventory means you must tie up cash in working capital to meet growing sales levels
+• Minimum order quantity and the time it takes to produce and deliver your inventory means you must tie up cash in working capital to meet growing sales levels

 Triffin’s tip: